kingdiaw/Robot_MSN/README.md

-# Note Minggu Sains Negara xx October 2024
+# Note Minggu Sains Negara 20-21 October 2024
 ## Activity 1: The tasks for controlling Motor A and Motor B using the RZDriver library:
+## Step-by-Step Procedure
 ### ESP32 I/O Mapping
 | **ESP32** | **Devices**         |
 |-----------|---------------------|